 We did but we didn't do Oberammergau

 Our train pulled into the small station at Oberammergau, Germany.
 It had been a short night and a long day.
 We had flown from Cincinnati to Chicago to Munich.
 From there we took the DB south into the Alps.
-Given that five hundred thousand tourists are expected to attend the Passionsspiele Oberammergau this year, I thought this last segment of the train ride would be more crowded.* As it was, we nearly had the car to ourselves.
+Given that five hundred thousand tourists are expected to attend the Passionsspiele (“Passion play”) Oberammergau this year, I thought this last segment of the train ride would be more crowded.* As it was, we nearly had the car to ourselves.

 The clouds gathered for some extra drama near Oberammergau.
 The storm to come was fierce.

 Of course, this kind of reckoning doesn’t always work out the way one wishes, especially in far away places where English may or may not be spoken, but here we were.
 It was late afternoon in the village country with clouds dark and roiling overhead and about to let loose a tree-cracking thunderstorm and we had been up all night and all day traveling and were a little hungry and seeking a group of Americans whom we didn’t know.
 It could have been worse.
-We could have been seeking the French.
+We could have been in France.

 There can’t be that many busses or Marcuses in a train station in Germany can there?